kbroman/blog/content/post/2019-02-18_omg_binder.md

 There are some important limitations of binder.

-- It's a pilot; it's not likely to continue long term the way it is.
+- It's a pilot; it's not likely to continue long term the way it is now (totally free).
 - You get just 1-2 GB RAM for your project.

 ## Conclusions

-Putting the code and data a for a project or paper on GitHub is an awesome thing.
+Putting the code and data for a project or paper on GitHub is an awesome thing.
 People can grab it and explore it and test it and modify it for other purposes.

-But there are some hassles: including getting all of the packages installed, and installing the right versions of packages.
+But there are some hassles, including getting all of the packages installed, and installing the right versions of packages.

 Docker containers are a clear and important solution to this problem,